Commodity Futures and Financial Futures Markets

-Almost anything you can think of to trade is available in the commodity futures markets—and through Rosenthal Collins Group.
+Almost anything you can imagine to trade is available in the commodity futures and financial futures markets—and through Rosenthal Collins Group.

 From corn and soybeans to gold, crude oil and currencies, you’ll trade in vibrant markets used to establish benchmark prices around the world.
 There’s something for stock and bond traders, too, with a multitude of stock index futures contracts on international stock markets as well as U.S. Treasuries.